charles37/WhichIsBetterAI/README.md

 - `similarEnough`: This function uses Jaro-Winkler distance, a measure of similarity between two strings, to determine if two concepts are similar enough.
 It is mainly used in the `runComparison` function to decide which of the concepts was chosen by the model.
 - `runComparison`: This is the main function of this script.
 It takes the names of two concepts and runs a comparison using OpenAI's GPT-3.5-turbo model.
 It returns the name of the concept that the model considers 'better'.

+## Note on User and Content Types

+You might notice that I have retained the User and Content types from the original Servant template.
+These types were part of the original template's user authentication functionality.

+I decided to keep them intact even though I'm not currently using these features in the `WhichIsBetterAI` program.
+I believe it's beneficial to keep this functionality for possible future enhancements.
+This will allow me to add user-specific features or content management capabilities more easily should I decide to include them in future updates.

 ## Performance